Sanix-Darker/snips.nvim/README.md

 - *IMPORTANT NOTE*: You need to etablish a first connection with snips.sh server by running this example command on the terminal : `echo "Hello world" | ssh snips.sh` Then you can open your nvim.
-- Select a bunch of lines from your current buffer.
+- Select a bunch of lines from your current buffer and use a snips command

+## COMMANDS

-- Hit `SnipsCreate` and you have generated/saved a snippet of your code, you're left with the link to share.
+- `SnipsCreate` and you have generated/saved a snippet of your code, you're left with the link to share.
+- `SnipsCreatePrivate` to create private snips
+    Note: on private mode, with a generated link like : https://snips.sh/f/the-id You can access your private snips code with:
+        $ ssh f:the-id@snips.sh
-- Hit `SnipsList` To open the list of all uploaded/saved snips you have created so far.
+- `SnipsList` To open the list of all uploaded/saved snips you have created so far.

-## DEFAULT OPTIONS
+## SETUP OPTIONS

+Those are default values, you can change as your will !

 ```lua
 local opts = {